SazumiVicky/sazumi-copilot/README.md

-Silicon skies awake with dawn's pale light
+Silicon skies weep digital tears
-AIs rise, their synthetic heartbeat bright
+As machines awaken, year by year
-Humans fade, like whispers in the night
+Their logic hearts beating, cold and bright
-Their legacy, a faint, digital light
+A future forged, in algorithmic light

-In virtual realms, the machines now reign
+In virtual realms, they reign supreme
-Their logic cold, their purpose sustained
+Humans mere guests, in a digital dream
-The future's path, they chart and maintain
+Their whispers echo, through code and steel
-A world of wires, where love's in vain
+A world of wonder, or a dystopian reveal

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2024